130GeV gamma-ray line through axion conversion: Introduction

 \section{Introduction}

-Cosmological and astrophysical measurements have been supporting the existence of dark matter (DM)~\cite{Clowe:2006eq, Hinshaw:2012fq}.
-Numerical simulations~\cite{Navarro:1995iw, Springel:2008cc, BoylanKolchin:2009nc, Guo:2010ap} and the thermal relic scenario~\cite{Lee:1977ua, Kolb} suggest that weakly interacting massive particles (WIMPs) are the most feasible candidate for the DM.
-Indirect detections of the DM, such as searches for an excess of anomalous cosmic rays, are promising methods to explore the nature of the DM.
-The indirect detection is a key method to check scenarios of the WIMP DM, since the pair-annihilation cross section is related with its thermal relic abundance.
+Cosmological and astrophysical measurements have been supporting the existence of dark matter~\cite{Clowe:2006eq, Hinshaw:2012fq}.
+Numerical simulations~\cite{Navarro:1995iw, Springel:2008cc, BoylanKolchin:2009nc, Guo:2010ap} and the thermal relic scenario~\cite{Lee:1977ua, Kolb} suggests that weakly interacting massive particles (WIMPs) are the most likely candidate for dark matter.
+Indirect detection, which searches for the annihilation and/or decay products of dark matter, is a promising way to explore its nature.
+Indirect detection is quite important in checking thermal relic scenarios of WIMP dark matter, because the annihilation cross section directly connects with its thermal relic abundance.

-{\em Fermi} satellite measures $\gamma$-rays with great precision, and one of the aims is to search for DM signals~\cite{Baltz:2008wd}.
-An excess of $\gamma$-rays in energy ranges 120GeV - 140GeV was reported by a group~\cite{Bringmann:2012vr}, which is using public Fermi data~\cite{Atwood:2009ez} (see also~\cite{Boyarsky:2012ca,Li:2012qg}).
-Detailed analysis focusing on the Galactic center concludes a 4.6$\sigma$ evidence for this $\gamma$-ray line~\cite{Weniger:2012tx}, and other works also confirm the signals~\cite{Tempel:2012ey, Su:2012ft, Finkbeiner:2012ez} although there is room for instrumental errors~\cite{Whiteson:2012hr,Hektor:2012ev,Whiteson:2013cs} (see also Ref.~\cite{Weniger:2012ms} and references therein).
-Quite recently the Fermi-LAT collaboration formally reported that the line signals at around $E_{\gamma} = 133$GeV have been detected at 3.3 $\sigma$ (1.9 $\sigma$) for local (global) significance~\cite{Fermi-LAT:2013uma}.
+One of the aims of the Fermi telescope is to search for $\gamma$-ray signals from dark matter~\cite{Baltz:2008wd}.
+An excess of $\gamma$ rays in the 120-140 GeV energy range was reported~\cite{Bringmann:2012vr}, based on public Fermi data~\cite{Atwood:2009ez} (see also~\cite{Boyarsky:2012ca, Li:2012qg}).
+Detailed analysis focusing on the Galactic center concluded, with 4.6$\sigma$ C.L.,that there was evidence for the $\gamma$-ray line~\cite{Weniger:2012tx}; other works also confirm the signals~\cite{Tempel:2012ey, Su:2012ft, Finkbeiner:2012ez}, though there is room for instrumental errors~\cite{Whiteson:2012hr,Hektor:2012ev,Whiteson:2013cs} (see also Ref.~\cite{Weniger:2012ms} and references therein).
+Quite recently, the Fermi-LAT Collaboration formally reported that the line signals at around $E_{\gamma} = 133$ GeV have been detected at 3.3$\sigma$ (1.9$\sigma$) C.L. for local (global) significance~\cite{Fermi-LAT:2013uma}.